|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

-- Type a name for the port group.
+- Enter a name for the port group.

 In VLAN ID, select 4095 for the VGT (Virtual Guest Tagging) mode.

-For more information on VLAN tagging modes, see VLAN Configuration from VMware.
+For more information about VLAN tagging modes, see VLAN Configuration in the VMware documentation.

 - In Virtual switch, select the vSwitch associated with the spare NIC configured in Step 1.

-Extend the Security section and choose Accept for Promiscuous mode.
+Expand the Security section and set Promiscuous mode to Accept.